BoBch27/firevault_go/README.md

 			- ModifyOriginal: When used, if there are transformations which alter field values, the original, passed in struct data will also be updated in place.
 Note: when used, this will make the entire method call thread-unsafe, so should be used with caution.
 			- DisableMerge: When used, the merging of fields will be disabled, meaning the entire document will be replaced - no existing fields will be preserved.
 The deletion of fields is based on the provided struct, not the Firestore document itself.
 If the struct has changed since the document was created, some fields may not be deleted.
 			- MergeFields: When invoked with a variable number of `string` params, the fields which match the provided field paths will be overwritten.
 Other fields on the document will be untouched.
 If not used, or called with no params, all the fields given in the data argument will be overwritten.
 If a provided field path does not refer to a value in the data passed, it'll be ignored.
+			- RequireLastUpdateTime: When invoked with a `time.Time` timestamp, the operation will only proceed if the document's last update time matches the given timestamp exactly.
+Else, the operation fails with an error.
 	- *Returns*:
 		- error: An `error` in case something goes wrong during validation or interaction with Firestore.
 	- ***Important***: